nboldon/MCS2023/README.md

-# The following code scripts are used to setup the project:
+# The following code scripts are used to complete the project:

+# bedConvert.py

+Custom code from Qi Sun at Cornell University

+Used to convert custom scATAC-seq library prep fragments to workable Cellranger files

 # projMCS1.R